Prescribing Incentive Scheme

 Prescribing within Budget Allocation

-The ScriptSwitch dashboard is available to show the top missed opportunities for the practice and therefore where the greatest potential for savings is available using the system.
+The ScriptSwitch dashboard is available on request to show the top missed opportunities for the practice and therefore where the greatest potential for savings is available using the system.
 Please see the How To Guide.

 Ensure maximum use of ONPOS and only prescribe dressings outside ONPOS/formulary where recommended by specialists if appropriate.
 Ensure all practice staff are aware of the local Wound Management Formulary and process for non-ONPOS/formulary prescribing.